kubecost/docs/federated-etl.md

     * To verify the entire pipeline is working, either query `Allocations/Assets` or view the respective views on the frontend.
 Multi-cluster data should appear after:
         * The Federator has run at least once.
         * There was data in the Federated Storage for the Federator to have combined.

+### Data Recovery

+When using ETL Federation, there are several methods to recover Kubecost data in the invent of data loss:

+The [backup and alerting](/federated-etl-backups-alerting.md) has detail regarding the various methods.